fhgomes/fhgomes/entrevistas/technical-interview-template.md

 Also consider the preview analyzed level or applied level of the candidate

 - Have you ever worked with or studied GIT?
   - Have you used or know any kind of flow?
 - Have you ever worked with or studied maven/gradle
 - Have you ever worked with or studied CI/CD?
   - Knows Jenkins / GitLab / CircleCI / Others?

 - Have you ever worked with or studied Java 9+?
   - Java 17 / java 19?
   - What you can say about lambdas?
   - What is a difference from map to flatMap
   - Other advanced Java questions can be asked

 - Have you ever worked with or studied spring/boot?
   - Version 5x or 6x?
 Spring boot 2x or 3x

-- Have you ever worked with or studiedu NodeJS?
+- Have you ever worked with or studied NodeJS?

 - Have you ever worked with or studied best/good code practices?
   - Are you able to define Clean Code and SOLID?
   - What this means to you, could you give us some examples?
 - Name something that you tend to pay attention to during the Code Review
   - What are the last things you pointed out in the last reviews you did?
   - What about the questions someone else asked about your code?
 - Have you ever worked with or studied quality gate
   - what do you think/have you ever used dev code guidelines?
 - Have you ever worked with or studied DDD

 - Have you ever worked with or studied micro services architecture?
   - define in 5 words the micro services architecture?
   - Differences between micro, monolithic, modular monolith
 - Have you ever worked with or studied containers?
   - Docker?
   - Kubernetes or other orchestrators?
 - What tools did you use to achieve observability?
 - What do you know about tracing and distributed logging?
 - Have you ever worked with distributed transactions?
-  - Wich framework or tool has used to implement it?
+  - Which framework or tool has used to implement it?

 - Have already worked with or studied databases?
-  - Wich ones?
+  - Which ones?
 Oracle, PostgreSQL, others
   - Knows about Flyway or Liquibase
 - Have already worked with or studied nosql
   - MongoDB, cassandra
   - Redis
 - What is caching?
   - When is the best case to use or not to use?

 - Have already worked with or studied automated tests
-  - Unit tests  ?
+  - Unit tests?
   - Junit 5 ?
   - Integration tests? end to end?
   - TDD approach?

 - Front End
   - Have you ever worked or studied JS?
   - Have you ever worked or studied CSS?
   - Have you ever worked or studied React/Angular?

 ## Open questions

 About the projects and experience, with a technical focus:
 - How was your experience int the last teams, did you lead the technical decisions or did you follow the decisions of the TechLead/Archictect?